lupyuen/lupyuen.github.io/src/display3.md

 # U-Boot Script to Power Up Display Subsystem

-TODO

-_That's a long list of U-Boot Commands.
+_Phew that's a long list of U-Boot Commands.
 Can we automate this?_

 ```text
 mw 1703000c 0x10 1